 Entered U.S. Illegally (601 & 601A Waivers)

-We have presented 3 and 10 year bar waivers all over the world in the course of my 30 years of practicing family immigration law.
-Timing varies by country, but keep in mind we are saving a great deal of time when compared to a 3 and 10 year wait/separation from your loved one.
+We have processed many 3 and 10-year bar waivers in the course of our 30 plus years of practicing family immigration law.
+Timing varies by country, but keep in mind we are saving a great deal of time when compared to a 3 and 10-year wait/separation from your loved one.

 The potential hardships include but are not limited to the following:

 - Health – ongoing or specialized treatment for a physical or mental condition.

 - Financial – future employability, loss of home or business, decline in standard of living, etc.

 - Education – loss of opportunity for higher education, etc.

 - Personal – community ties, close relatives in the U.S. or in the illegal’s home country who rely on the U.S. citizen for financial or emotional assistance, separation from spouse or children, etc.

 - Special factors – valid fears of persecution or physical harm in the home country.